blender/blender/doc/python_api/rst/bge.logic.rst

 .. data:: joysticks

-   A list of attached :class:`~bge.types.SCA_PythonJoystick`s.
+   A list of attached :class:`~bge.types.SCA_PythonJoystick`.
    The list size is the maximum number of supported joysticks.
    If no joystick is available for a given slot, the slot is set to None.

 *****************
 General functions